STRENGTH AND HONOR

 Dusty used his truck to drag the horse into the hole, untied her legs, then hauled five bags of lime from the flatbed.
 He slit them open and covered the horse to a depth of two inches.
 He shoveled dirt on top of her until sunset.

 Before dawn, Dusty rose and lit a candle in the bunkhouse, sending shadows dancing on the log walls.
-He splashed cold water on his face from a chipped enamel basin, ran a comb through his hair and beard.
+He splashed cold water on his face from a chipped enamel basin, ran a comb through his hair and fingered his chin stubble.
 He needed a shave but couldn’t work up the necessary enthusiasm.

 Breakfast consisted of biscuits, salt pork and beans, and he ate them slowly, savoring each bite with gratitude.
 He wiped the dishes clean with a rag and set them aside on the countertop.